google/gapid/DEVDOC.md

 In terms of editor, [VsCode](https://code.visualstudio.com/) has good Go support thanks to its
 [Go extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go).
-With the GOPATH setup to gofuse and opening the `<path-to-gapid-gofuse>` directory, as the root of your workspace, you should get some jump-to-definition and autocomplete features working.
+With the GOPATH setup to gofuse and opening the `<path-to-agi-gofuse>` directory, as the root of your workspace, you should get some jump-to-definition and autocomplete features working.
 Make sure to edit the files through their link found under the gofuse directory.